Iieitaimus/work/README.md

 both easier and more scalable for developers.

 The Docs Worker Pool operates on ECS Fargate.
 The serverless framework and cloudformation are used to automate infrastructure provisioning and management.
-Going forward, any new buckets should be specified in `infrastructure/ecs-main/buckets.yml`
+Going forward, any new buackets should be specified in `infrastructure/ecs-main/buckets.yml`

 For specific documentation on the Enhanced Autobuilder, Please visit the [cdk-infra/README.md](cdk-infra/README.md) file.